Performance infrastructure: the hidden link between strategy and results

 ➡️ Want to see how this kind of shift plays out at scale?

-I’ve captured this large-scale performance infrastructure transformation, showing how explicit team norms and neuro-inspired design translated into measurable engagement and performance gains.
+I’ve captured a large-scale performance infrastructure transformation showing how explicit team norms and neuro-inspired design translated into measurable engagement and performance gains.

 Why people must be at the centre of performance infrastructure